What is the latest version?

 Upgrading your API version

-If you’re running an older version of the API, upgrade to the latest version to take advantage of new functionality or to streamline responses so the API is faster for you.
-We recommend to follow these steps to successfully upgrade your API version:
+If you’re running against an older version of the API, upgrade to the latest version to take advantage of new functionality or to streamline responses so the API is faster for you.
+We recommend to follow these steps to successfully upgrade your API version:- Refer to the changelog to see what contract changes the new version introduces.
+You can also view the full documentation for a chosen version using the dropdown in the header of this site.

-2. Development: Set the X-Api-Version header to the newer version on affected endpoints.
-Modify your code as per the new API contracts.
+header to the newer version on affected endpoints.
+Modify your code as per the new API contracts. - Test the changes in the playground environment